Director and Founding Dean, Program in Public Health

 Also, part of public health literacy is our ability to stay informed about what’s happening in the world and how current events shape human health and safety on a global scale.

-outbreaks in Hong Kong and New Zealand.
+For example, we should be paying attention to the COVID outbreaks in Hong Kong and New Zealand.
 In any large population with high rates of infectious disease, emerging variants are always a concern.
 As we’ve learned in the past two years of tackling one variant after another, what happens in one part of the world can have profound effects on another.

-humanitarian crisis in Ukraine, the impacts are as vast as they are devastating.
+Public health literacy also means understanding the impacts of global conflict on human health.
+In the case of the tragic humanitarian crisis in Ukraine, the impacts are as vast as they are devastating.
 Mass migration, depleting resources to support basic human needs, and crumbling infrastructure – examples of structural violence, a term coined by the late and great Dr. Paul Farmer – are among the many consequences of war and armed conflict that make populations increasingly susceptible to disease.

 The more we can raise awareness about these issues and the critical role that public health literacy plays in safeguarding human health and well-being, the greater our capacity for meaningful, population-level change becomes.